Blogs and Websites

 Teachers for Social Justice (TSJ) is a Chicago organization of teachers, administrators, pre-service teachers, and other educators working in public, independent, alternative, and charter schools and universities in the Chicago area.
 They came together based on their commitment to education for social justice and their work to create diversity with multicultural/multilingual classrooms.
 They want good, fair but caring education that provides students with the understanding to ask questions in the world.
 The group also works on campaigns and to assist educators in getting their voices into the discussion of school policy.

 Teachers’ Letters to Bill Gates includes, “Educators from the U.S. and beyond” share there poignant teaching stories with Bill Gates.
 They tell how the education policies of the Gates Foundation have influenced their classroom, the students, their teaching schools and the communities.
-The letters are heartfelt.
-Are Mr. and Mrs. Gates listening?
+Archived information.

 Film Documentary and YouTube Videos